Our Minister and Staff

 Rev. Katie Kandarian-Morris has served the UU Fellowship of Durango since August of 2014.
 She’s a lifelong Unitarian Universalist, committed to spiritual growth and learning, a healing of the world through racial justice, and knowledge that we are better when working together toward the Beloved Community.

-Lisa began her work at UUFD as a youth advisor in 2010 after serving two years in children’s programming at First Unitarian in South Bend.
-Originally from the Midwest, Lisa has settled in Durango with her family of five.
-She answered the call to professional religious leadership following a fulfilling career as a chef.
-Lisa enjoys expanding the hearts and minds of children and adults through meaningful programming, special events and multigenerational worships.
-Her culinary background feeds programming with the use of food, cooking and meal sharing as a form of community building and a window into multicultural religious exploration.
-Lisa believes in mulitgenerational learning, allowing faith formation to move … Continued
+Lisa previously served as a UU religious education teacher in South Bend, Indiana and as a youth advisor at UUFD.
+Lisa began her profession in liberal religious leadership following a fulfilling career as a chef.
+She enjoys expanding the hearts and minds of children through meaningful programming, guided exploration and multigenerational learning.
+Her culinary background feeds programming with the use of food, cooking and meal sharing as a spiritual practice, a form of community building and a window into multicultural religious exploration.

 Marilyn Garst holds three degrees in music including a Ph.D.
 She spent most of her career teaching and performing at Pittsburg State University in Kansas and at George Washington University in Washington, D.C.
 In 2007, she took on a new role as Music Director and pianist for this fellowship and also founded an annual Recital Series.
 Music has always served as Marilyn’s spiritual grounding, and she believes that music is an important part of a church’s ministry.